jsfriedman88/cleanDataProject/Codebook.md

 Fast fourier transforms were only performed on a subset of the "t" values so there is not a one to one correspondence between "t" values and "f" values.
 The units for these columns are frequency

 mean = average

-std = standard deviation
+std = standard deviation  (All of these columns are either mean or std values, so each columname will have either mean or std in its name)

 acc = acceleration